FIXED INCOME RATES

-This was prepared as an estimate and for informational purposes only.
-It is not an official confirmation of terms.
+* The above rates were prepared as an estimate and for informational purposes only.
+They are not an official confirmation of terms.
 It is based on information generally available to the public from sources believed to be reliable.
 No representation is made that is accurate or complete or that any returns indicated will be achieved.
 Changes to assumptions may have a material impact on returns.
 Past performance not indicative of future results, prices, yields, and availability are subject to change without notice.
 Additional information available upon request.
 This is neither an offer to sell nor a solicitation of any offer to buy a new issue security.
 Yield quotes are for illustration purposes only and do not necessarily reflect current market conditions.

 No representation is made that it is accurate or complete or that any returns indicated will be achieved.
 Changes to assumptions may have a material impact on returns.
 Past performance not indicative of future results.
 Prices, yields, and availability are subject to change without notice.
 Additional information available upon request.
 This is neither an offer to sell nor a solicitation of any offer to buy a new issue security.
 Yield quotes are for illustration purposes only and do not necessarily reflect current market conditions.